 Just Kids will feature experimental work from Magnum Photographers at the beginning of their careers.
 Just as in David Hurn’s Isle of Wight Festival project, documenting 150,000 people who turned up to see Bob Dylan, Joan Baez, The Who and Joni Mitchell, the selection of images will ‘bring it all flooding back’ without lapsing into nostalgia.

 Magnum have collaborated with Plinth to produce a range of unique merchandise, launching alongside The Magnum Home to coincide with a programme of anniversary exhibitions and events planned across the globe.
-The range will offer the public a chance to engage directly with the work of some of the best photographers in the world; established names like Martin Parr will sit beside those of Magnum’s contemporary photographers on products such as silk scarves, tote bags and resin badges.
-As well as this in-house collection, shelves in The Magnum Home will be stocked with monographs, field notebooks, sketchpads and other print materials supplied by Thames & Hudson and reflecting Magnum’s long association with and love for the photobook – including Magnum’s official 70th anniversary publication Magnum Manifesto, a landmark photography publication by editors Clement Cheroux and Clara Bouyeresse demonstrating Magnum’s ability to navigate the points between photography as art object and photography as documentary evidence.
+The range offers the public a chance to engage directly with the work of some of the best photographers in the world; established names like Martin Parr sit beside those of Magnum’s contemporary photographers on products such as silk scarves, tote bags and resin badges.
+As well as this in-house collection, shelves in The Magnum Home were stocked with monographs, field notebooks, sketchpads and other print materials supplied by Thames & Hudson and reflecting Magnum’s long association with and love for the photobook – including Magnum’s official 70th anniversary publication Magnum Manifesto, a landmark photography publication by editors Clement Cheroux and Clara Bouyeresse demonstrating Magnum’s ability to navigate the points between photography as art object and photography as documentary evidence.

 Established in 2015, Plinth has fast gained a reputation for their radical approach to art and design in situ.
 Just as Magnum Photos have forged their own unique stance comprising both artistic and journalistic photography, so Plinth have positioned themselves across the spheres of art and design.
 Both organisations are committed to the accessibility of their work, and to the spirit of collaboration in which each entity was born.